qgis/QGIS-Enhancement-Proposals/qep-406-dataviewer-modeldesigner .md

 ## Update on each run of the model

 The data viewer will be updated on each new run of the model, so users will be able to monitor the change in their model at a certain branch. (`QgsProcessingAlgorithmDialogBase::algorithmFinished` signal can be used to achieve this)

+Along the **dockable ability, update on each run, are really the salt of the data viewer**. because previously each time you outputed something to your project(e.g trought a temporary output).
+It was static and new temporary layer would be added each time you want to see your change to a model, effectively flooding your project with temporary layer all named the same.

 > **_NOTE:_**  The data viewer will only be updated if the branch or the algorithm watched has not been deleted, otherwise it will be left blank.